 Without a doubt, managing your emotions is one of the critical traits of successful traders.
 Traders who face the same opportunity must trade the same; personal feelings can’t interfere.

 Luckily, Bullish Bears has one of the best approaches to managing your emotions.
 And that is through a solid trading plan.
-You’re probably familiar with the phrase: “Plan the trade and trade the plan for those of you around long enough.”
-A solid trading plan stops your emotions from clouding your judgement.
+You’re probably familiar with the phrase: “Plan the trade and trade the plan for those around you long enough.”
+A solid trading plan stops your emotions from clouding your judgment.

 Yes, before you enter.

 Ahead of time, any profitable trader knows the price they’re willing to pay and sell.
-When the return is high enough and the chart indicators match their criteria, they place the trade.
+They place the trade when the return is high enough and the chart indicators match their criteria.

 Take a look at unsuccessful traders.
 What do they have in common?
 Firstly, they enter trades without figuring out their profit and loss targets.
 Secondly, they have no idea what price they will sell at.
-Unfortunately, this causes emotions to take over when the stock starts to tank.
-When emotion is dictating trades, you’re well on your way to blowing up your brokerage account.
+Unfortunately, this causes emotions to take over when the stock empties.
+When emotion dictates trades, you’re well on your way to blowing up your brokerage account.

-This actually worked for me.
-In the past, I found myself staring at the computer for endless hours, getting bored, getting impatient and, well, overtrading.
+This worked for me.
+In the past, I found myself staring at the computer for endless hours, getting bored, impatient, and overtrading.
 And the worst part is I lost money, lots of it.
-Quite frankly, I was sick to my stomach and, really, guilty of gambling.
+Quite frankly, I was sick to my stomach and guilty of gambling.

 Do you know how to avoid over trading?
-Undoubtedly, success in trading requires dedication, hard work, patience and the desire to learn.
-I suggest that if you want to learn how to avoid over trading, hone your trading skills and keep money in your pocket, sign up with Bullish Bears now.
+Success in trading requires dedication, hard work, patience and the desire to learn.
+If you want to learn how to avoid over-trading, hone your trading skills, and keep money in your pocket, sign up with Bullish Bears now.

-Personally, a key selling feature for me is their chat room and live screen share.
-During the screen share, the moderators go through the different stock picks and setups and explain why it’s a good stock to trade or not.
+A key selling feature for me is their chat room and live screen share.
+During the screen share, the moderators review the stock picks and setups and explain why they are good stocks to trade.

-Along the same lines, to hear and see how a trader analyzes a stock provides members with invaluable information, way more than a simple trade room shout out where everyone rushes in blind to buy.
+Along the same lines, hearing and seeing how a trader analyzes a stock provides members with invaluable information, way more than a simple trade room shout-out where everyone rushes in blind to buy.